Anchor Space Optimal Transport as a Fast Solution to Multiple Optimal Transport Problems: Introduction

-{There exist many machine learning tasks that need to solve multiple OT problems as described in {\bf Definition \ref{Def.MOTS}} of Section \ref{Sec.Pre}.
-For example, in a graph classification based on the Wasserstein graph kernels \cite{togninalli2019wasserstein, Fang_AAAI_2023, Huang_SigPro_2020}, we should compute a pairwise Wasserstein graph distance matrix in order to instantiate a precomputed kernel for the support vector machine.
-The pairwise Wasserstein graph distance matrix contains distances of every pair of graphs of the dataset, each of which is computed by solving a single OT problem.
-There are other similar examples such as the $k$-NN sequence classification task based on the order-preserving Wasserstein distance \cite{su2017order}, and the distribution clustering tasks based on the Wasserstein distance \cite{ye2017fast, Fukunaga_ICPR_2020}.} {However, many works on the computational acceleration of OT are usually based on the premise of a single OT problem, {without considering the batch processing acceleration of multiple OT problems}.
-In this case, the conventional one-by-one computation, as shown at the left part of Figure \ref{Fig.overall}, to compute a pairwise Wasserstein distance matrix is very inefficient because of the operation to instantiate the cost matrix ($\mat{C}$ in Eq.~(\ref{Eq.OT})) for each distribution pair.}
+Recently in machine learning tasks, one frequently encounters situations requiring the solution of multiple OT problems, as described in {\bf Definition \ref{Def.MOTS}} of Section \ref{Sec.Pre}.
+For example, in a graph classification based on the Wasserstein graph kernel \cite{togninalli2019wasserstein}, one can compute a pairwise Wasserstein graph distance matrix to instantiate a precomputed kernel for the support vector machine.
+The pairwise Wasserstein graph distance matrix includes distances of every pair of graphs of the dataset, each of which is computed by solving a single OT problem.
+Other similar examples include the $k$-NN sequence classification task based on the order-preserving Wasserstein distance \cite{su2017order}, {and the Wasserstein $k$-means clustering tasks \cite{Fukunaga_ICPR_2020}}.
+The previously described related works, as well as many other relevant works, are usually based on the premise of a single OT problem with two arbitrary distributions, without consideration of a scenario in which multiple OT problems with a given set of distributions are solved.
+In this case, as shown in the left part of Figure \ref{Fig.overall}, conventional one-by-one computation must solve each single OT problem separately {with their own cost matrices ($\mat{C}$ in Eq. (\ref{Eq.OT}))}.
+This mode of computation requires us to instantiate a cost matrix for every distribution pair, which is inefficient.